keift/blog/linux/use-nextdns.md

 ---
-title: "Use NextDNS"
+title: Use NextDNS
-description: "Use your own DNS settings with NextDNS."
+description: Use your own DNS settings with NextDNS.
 icon: shield
 ---